top of page

 Orhan Pamuk, Benim Adım Kırmızı

-The English translations of sizler below as your kind, others, or you humans confirm its generic, general meaning:
+The English translations of sizler below as your kind, others, or you humans attest to its generic, general meaning:

 And he’d challenge me.
 “Your kind is always the same ...”